aibasel/machetli/docs/concepts.rst

 Successor Generators
 --------------------
 A successor generator is a class defining how successors of a :ref:`state<state_concept>` are created.
-It should implement the :class:`SuccessorGenerator<minimizer.planning.generators.SuccessorGenerator>` interface with the :meth:`get_successors(state)<minimizer.planning.generators.SuccessorGenerator.get_successors>` method which is expected to return a `Python generator <https://docs.python.org/3/glossary.html#term-generator>`_ yielding successors of a state.
-Successor generators can be passed to a Minimizer search via their class name:
+It should implement the :class:`SuccessorGenerator<minimizer.planning.generators.SuccessorGenerator>` interface with the :meth:`get_successors(state)<minimizer.planning.generators.SuccessorGenerator.get_successors>` method.
+The minimizer expects :meth:`get_successors(state)<minimizer.planning.generators.SuccessorGenerator.get_successors>` to return a `Python generator <https://docs.python.org/3/glossary.html#term-generator>`_ that yields successors of a state.
+Successor generators can be passed to the Minimizer :ref:`search function<search_function>` via their class name:

 .. code-block:: python
+    :emphasize-lines: 2,12
     :name: succ_gen_exmpl

     from minimizer.search import first_choice_hill_climbing